nikuehn/MixedModels_Biases/docs/index.md

 $$
 In general, in GMM modeling we are interested in the correlations of the different terms in the model (event terms, site terms, wthin-event/within-site residuals), which means we can only calculate the sample covariance of the estimates of these terms.
 For the standard deviations, however, we can either use the sample standard deviations of the point estimates (which neglects uncertainty), or use the (RE)ML estimate (which takes uncertainty in the random effects/residuals into account).
-We compare calculating $\rho$ using the standard deviations of the point estimates in the denominator (whch iswhatis done by usig function `cor`), as well as the ML estimate from `lmer`.
+We compare calculating $\rho$ using the standard deviations of the point estimates in the denominator (which is what is done by usig function `cor`), as well as the ML estimate from `lmer`.
-The correlations are well estimated by using point estimates, but are underestimated when using the (RE)ML value in the denominator.
+The correlations underestimated when using the (RE)ML value in the denominator.
 The reason is that the sample covariance of the point estimates underestimates the true covariance.

 Next to the individual correlations of the random effects and residual, we are also interested in the total correlations, which are calculated as